Deploying the ForgeRock Identity Platform™ Using DevOps Techniques

 This workshop uses the DevOps documentation set as your reference for the hands-on labs instead of a dedicated Student Workbook as with the core concepts courses.
 You work with your instructor to improvise any steps that are necessary for the given lab environment.
 Also, it is important that you have already successfully completed the core concepts courses before attending this workshop, and you have experience working with Kubernetes and Helm.

-Note: Revision A of this course is built on version 6.5.1 of the ForgeRock Identity Platform.
-Also note that the optional chapter is not usually covered within the three days allocated for the workshop.
+Note: Revision A.1 of this course is built on version 6.5.2 of the ForgeRock Identity Platform.
+Also note that the optional Chapter 4 is not usually covered within the three days allocated for the workshop.

 This workshop is aimed at technical audiences who are responsible for deploying the ForgeRock Identity Platform to Kubernetes and managing the platform as a whole in a Kubernetes environment.
 This includes, but is not limited to, those with the following responsibilities:

 - Developers who are responsible for deploying and configuring ForgeRock Identity Platform in a DevOps development environment and helping others migrate those deployments to production.

 - Other technical audiences, such as system integrators, consultants, architects, administrators, and sales/support engineers who need to learn how to deploy the ForgeRock Identity Platform to Kubernetes using DevOps techniques.

 Upon completion of this course, you should be able to:

 - Work through the instructions in the ForgeRock DevOps Quick Start Guide, DevOps Release Notes, and DevOps Developer’s Guide to deploy the ForgeRock Identity Platform to a Kubernetes cluster running in GKE using the default ForgeRock DevOps Examples.